adevinta/zoe/docs/basics/prepare.md

 # Prepare the environment

 In this step, we will spin up a single node kafka cluster with docker and docker compose.
-This cluster will be already initialized with some topics created by an initializer script.
+This cluster will be initialized with some topics created by an initializer script.

 We will then create the required zoe configuration to point to this cluster so we can start interacting with it.